 Craft wire can be used to add an embellishment to a handmade made greeting card, as part of a jewelry project using shrink plastic or polymer clay, to attach elements of a card or scrapbooking project together - or in a vast number of other ways.
 Craft wire is often brightly colored with a metallic sheen and this catches the light adding decoration to your project.
 Try rolling some craft wire around the end of a pencil to create a small wire wreath to add to a project or use craft wire to 'stitch' around the edge of a card to add both a design feature and extra support to the card.

 In most of the projects that you will find here, the precise gauge of wire doesn't really matter.
-When you look at the chart below, you will see that there are such tiny increments in the width of different gauge wires, that the difference between a AWG 22 and AWG 24 gauge, is a minuscule .1 of a millimeter.
-Of course, if you are doing precision work then that .1mm could make all the difference, however in most general craft projects slight variations won't matter at all.
+When you look at the chart below, you will see that there are such tiny increments in the width of different gauge wires, that the difference between an AWG 22 and AWG 24 gauge, is a minuscule .1 of a millimeter.
+Of course, if you are doing precision work then that .1mm could make all the difference, however, in most general craft projects slight variations won't matter at all.

 Most craft wire is sold by gauge.
 The list below is a guide to the popular wire gauge sizes in AWG with the metric equivalent.
 These are the thicknesses that are most likely to be used in general craft projects.